apienk/minetest-edutest-ui/README.md

 - [ ] controlled PvP

 ## Other useful mods to use in classroom
-- my fork of `wardrobe` mod: https://github.com/apienk/minetest-mod-wardrobe (with nice GUI)
+- my fork of `wardrobe` mod: https://github.com/apienk/minetest-mod-wardrobe (adds a nice GUI)
+- my fork of `display_modpack`: https://github.com/apienk/display_modpack (adds Unicode support and new character textures for many languages)

 ## Some lesson ideas